BLACK BUTTERFLIES

 This is a reflective novel about dark times that tells us life goes on, love stories develop, humanity remains in the most inhumane of times.

-Sunday Independent
+Irish Independent

 A moving, compelling, deeply human novel about love, hope and resilience in a city under siege.
 Everyone should read this.